 Early voting begins in Chicago for 2026 primary

-Thursday will mark the first day that polling machines are up and running at a new voting supersite in the Loop.
+Thursday marked the first day that polling machines are up and running at a new voting supersite at State and Adams streets.
 Lauren Victory reports.

 View CBS News In